Orson Scott Card: American politics

-Opposition to homosexuality
+Homosexuality

 In Card's fiction writing, homosexual characters appear in contexts that some critics have interpreted as homophobic.
 Writing for Salon, Aja Romano lists the "homophobic subtext" of characters in four of Card's books.
 In Songmaster, a man falls in love with a 15-year-old castrato in a pederastic society.
 Their sexual union has "creepy overtones" that makes the teenager "unable to have sex again".
 On the topic of Songmaster, Card wrote that he was not trying to show homosexual sex as beautiful.
 Romano wrote that the book's "main plot point revolve[d] around punishing homosexual sex".
-In the Homecoming series, a gay male character, Zdorab, marries and procreates for the good of society.
+In the Homecoming Saga series, a gay male character, Zdorab, marries and procreates for the good of society.
 Romano notes that Zdorab does not stop being gay after his marriage, but that procreation is paramount in the book's society.
 Eugene England defends Zdorab, arguing that he is a sympathetic character who discovered that his homosexuality was determined by his mother's hormone levels during pregnancy.
 Therefore, Card does not depict homosexuality as a character trait that could be erased or reversed.
 However, he does positively depict a character who actively represses it: while Zdorab marries and has children, he sees his choice to become a father as very deliberate and not "out of some inborn instinct".

 Card's 2008 novella Hamlet's Father re-imagines the backstory of Shakespeare's play Hamlet.
 In the novella, Hamlet's friends were sexually abused as children by his pedophilic father and subsequently identify as homosexual adults.
 The novella prompted public outcry, and its publishers were inundated with complaints.
 Trade journal Publishers Weekly criticized Card's work, stating its main purpose was to attempt to link homosexuality with pedophilia.
 Card responded that he did not link homosexuality with pedophilia, stating that in his book, Hamlet's father was a pedophile that shows no sexual attraction to adults of either sex.

 Personal views

 Politics

 Card became a member of the U.S. Democratic Party in 1976 and has on multiple occasions referred to himself as a Moynihan or Blue Dog Democrat, as recently as 2020.
 Card supported Republican presidential candidate John McCain in 2008, and then Newt Gingrich in 2012.
 In 2016, he followed the "hold your nose, vote Trump" hashtag and voted accordingly.
 According to Salon, Card's views are close to neoconservative, and Card has described himself as a moral conservative.
-Card was a vocal supporter of the U.S.'s War on Terror.
+Card was a vocal supporter of the U.S.'s war on terror.
 In a 2020 interview with Ben Shapiro, Card stated that he was not a conservative because he has beliefs that do not align with typical conservative platforms, including desiring liberal immigration laws, gun control, and abolishing the death penalty.
 In 2000, Card said he "believe[d] [that] government has a strong role to protect us from capitalism".